partha2409/AquaNet/README.md

 # Downloading the Clotho-AQA dataset
 Download the clotho-AQA dataset from https://zenodo.org/record/6473207.
 Extract the zip file and place the audio files in `dataset/audio_files/` directory.
 Place the csv files in `metadata/` directory.
 # Extracting features
-In this baseline model, we use the openL3 open source python library to computing deep audio embeddings.
+In this baseline model, we use the openL3 open source python library to compute deep audio embeddings.
 To compute the embeddings first install openL3 using
 `pip install openl3`.

 Now, run `extract_features.py` .
 This may take a while to compute the embeddings for all the audio files in the dataset.
 Once it is complete, you should be able to find the deep audio embeddings stored in `dataset/features`